chetana0070/turtlebot-graph-search-planning/README.md

 # TurtleBot Graph Search Path Planning

-This repository implements graph-search based path planning for a TurtleBot grid-world environment.
+Graph-search based path planning for a TurtleBot grid-world environment.
 The planner supports Breadth-First Search, Greedy Best-First Search, Uniform Cost Search, A* Search, and a custom A* heuristic.

 The project evaluates each search method using path search time and node expansion count across different grid dimensions and obstacle settings.